kentcdodds/ux-genie/README.md

  - `rub-modifier` - A modifier key to be pressed to rub the lamp (ie `ctrlKey`, `metaKey`, `shiftKey`, `altKey`).
 Defaults to `ctrlKey`.
  - `rub-event-type` - The type of event to bind the lamp rubbing shortcut to (like `keypress`, `keyup`, or `keydown`).
  - `wish-callback` - A function to call when a wish is made (i.e. the user clicks or presses <kbd>enter</kbd> on a wish).
 The wish which was made is passed to this as an argument.
+ - `local-storage` - Defaults to false, but if it is set to true (or a truthy variable) then the user's preferences will be saved to their local storage and reloaded whenever they refresh the browser.

 Other Stuff
 --